Second investigation report into conduct by election official Clint Curtis is released by Shasta County

 On March 27, a staffer reported via the county’s whistleblower system that Curtis had threatened to pull someone out of their office by their hair.
 The submission was received by the county auditor’s office and was forwarded to county personnel by Auditor Nolda Short on April 7.
 In an email to Support Services Director Monica Fugitt, Short said she was forwarding the allegation quickly due to the severity of the allegation.

-Details included in the newly-released investigation report indicates that Curtis had requested an election staffer to run a report to provide contact information for community members who voted in person at the polls during the last election.
+Details included in the newly-released investigation report indicate that Curtis had requested an election staffer to run a report to provide contact information for community members who voted in person at the polls during the last election.
 The staffer delayed in running the report during which time the threat of hair pulling occurred, according to multiple witness statements.

 Fugitt’s report substantiates a finding that Curtis made the physical threat, along with another finding that the threat appeared to be an act of workplace retaliation related to the first investigation.